fmalina/revisions-blocl/activism/empireofchaos.md

 reflecting finance, and in which producing and saving have been superseded by consuming, something systemic comes into view.

-“the center cannot hold”—and it won’t either.
+“the center cannot hold”—and it won't either.

 Capitalism was “civilized” thanks to the unrelenting pressure of gritty working-class movements and the ever-present threat of strikes and even